Forces between frozen particles contribute to pressure.

 causes the system to explode.

-#3 Updated by Erik Lindahl almost 15 years ago
+#3 Updated by Erik Lindahl about 15 years ago

 Again, this is not a bug - the code behaves as intended and documented.